 5.0 Conclusion

 This study clearly demonstrates that biochar amendments substantially enhance both vegetative growth and reproductive performance in zucchini cultivated within coastal agroecosystems prone to salinity stress.
 Higher biochar application rates, especially at 8 tons per hectare (T5), significantly improved leaf number, petiole and leaf dimensions, stem length, flowering (male and female flowers), and biomass accumulation.
-These enhancements are primarily attributable to biochar's capacity to enhance soil structure, nutrient availability, water retention, and microbial activity.
 These findings theoretically enhance the knowledge of biochar's intricate involvement in alleviating the negative impacts of saline soils on plant physiological processes.
 In salt-sensitive crops like zucchini, biochar supports increased plant vigor and reproductive success by encouraging nutrient uptake, cell expansion as well as improved soil aeration.
-This advances our understanding of how plants and soil interact under environmental stress.
+This advances our understanding of how plants interact under environmental stress.
 From a practical standpoint, this study provides useful information for managing agriculture sustainably along the coast.
 Incorporating biochar at optimized rates can serve as a cost-effective soil amendment to improve zucchini growth and production in challenging saline environments.
-This can reduce dependence on chemical fertilizers along with promoting soil health and increasing crop resilience, thereby supporting farmers in improving productivity and sustainability.
+This can reduce dependence on chemical fertilizers along with increasing crop resilience, thereby supporting farmers in improving productivity and sustainability.
 Future research should focus on the long-term effects of biochar on soil microbial dynamics and nutrient cycling in saline conditions to refine application strategies further.
 Overall, this study emphasizes the potential of biochar as a sustainable tool for enhancing agricultural productivity and environmental resilience in coastal agroecosystems.

 6.0 References